 There are different ways to study abroad in Germany.
 You can either come for one or two semesters, just take some courses or do your entire degree here.
 Of course, these different ways all require a different approach.

-With direct enrolment, you can finish your entire degree in Germany.
+With direct enrollment, you can finish your entire degree in Germany.
 You can directly enroll with the universities as long as your university entrance qualification is accepted.
 If this is not the case, you can take specific courses to bring it up to date.

 You have to take a good look at the programs to see if they are all in English.
 Usually, it is easier to find a Masters or PhD program in English, but you can also find Bachelor programs.
 A great resource for support, information and scholarships is the German Academic Exchange Service (DAAD).